quipucords/quipucords/CONTRIBUTING.md

 make test-coverage
 ```

+**Note**: If you use AI tools to generate code, please review our [Policy for AI-Generated Code](AI_POLICY.md) for disclosure and quality requirements.

 ### Debugging

 You can easily attach a debugger to a container running quipucords server or celery worker.